-The bladder microbiome or urinary microbiome (UM) is the community living inside the urinary tract.
-It is made up of many hundreds of microbial strains including bacteria, fungi and viruses.
-But how does this apply to a urinary tract infection?
+The bladder microbiome or urinary microbiome (UM) and the vaginal microbiome (VM) are the communities living inside the urinary and vaginal tracts.
+They are made up of many hundreds of microbial strains including bacteria, fungi and viruses.

 But isn’t the urinary tract is sterile?